About Us

 Corsham Civic Society was founded in 1963 to represent the people of Corsham in all aspects of conservation, preservation and the promotion of this delightful Wiltshire town.

-The Society is a Registered Charity, a member of ASHTAV (Association of Small Historic Towns & Villages of the UK).
+The Society is a Registered Charity and a member of The Historic Towns & Villages Forum (HTVF).

 It is our aim to promote high standards of planning and architecture, to create a wider awareness amongst the local population of environmental issues, the geography, history, natural history and architecture of the area, and to secure the preservation, protection, and improvement of features of public amenity and/or historical interest, both in Corsham and in the surrounding countryside.